balena-io/debugging-masterclass/README.md

-We'll go into several of these services in the following sections, but generally these are the first points to examine if a system is not behaving as it should, as generally most issues will be associated with these services.
+We'll go into several of these services in the following sections, but generally these are the first points to examine if a system is not behaving as it should, as most issues will be associated with these services.

 Additionally there are a large number of utility services that facilitate the services above, such as those to mount the correct partitions for data storage, configuring the Supervisor and running it should it crash, etc.

-### 4.2 Persistent Logs
+### 5.2 Persistent Logs

 As described in the previous section, the ability to read journals from the different services that make up balenaOS is vital in helping to track down